SakariasLilja/GymLifts/README.md

 1. Time and date of the lift (acquired automatically)
 1. The category of the exercise, i.e. dumbbell, barbell, machine, etc.
 1. The targeted muscle group of the exercise

+### 3. Data storage
+The data is stored in many different places.
+The names, categories and targeted muscle groups are stored in one file, accessible by all users, while the individual lifts are separated by lift name and username.

+This allows each application to run have multiple users at once, e.g. a user could separate their lifts into their generics and their strength focused ones.